Revealed: The baby and child deaths linked to homelessness

 As of June 2022, there were 94,870 households living in temporary accommodation in England, with under 60,000 of those registered as having children staying with them.

-The report by Bristol University’s National Child Mortality Database, funded by the NHS and commissioned for the All-Party Parliamentary Group (APPG) for Temporary Accommodation, found that being homeless may have been a contributing factor in the sudden and unexpected deaths of 33 children between 1 April 2019 and 31 March 2022.
+The report, funded by the NHS and with data from Bristol University’s National Child Mortality Database, found that being homeless may have been a contributing factor in the sudden and unexpected deaths of 33 children between 1 April 2019 and 31 March 2022.

 A “sudden and unexpected death” is one that is not expected 24 hours prior.

-Temporary accommodation is managed by local authorities and given to people who are classed as homeless.
+Temporary accommodation is managed by local authorities and given to people who are classed as homeless. c

 Someone is deemed to be homeless if they have no accommodation to stay in, are at risk of violence or domestic abuse, have accommodation but cannot secure entry to it, have no legal right to occupy their accommodation or live in a mobile home or houseboat but have no place to put it or live in it.

 Temporary accommodation, which campaigners say is often unsafe and unsuitable for families, can include bed and breakfasts, hostels with shared kitchens and bathrooms, shelters, and privately owned properties that are rented out to local councils.